Kong Chang: Life

-According to the Sinologist Paul Pelliot's transcript of the Jin Ji (晉紀), collected in Luo Zhenyu's Mingsha Shishi Yushu (鳴沙石室佚書), it is likely that Kong Chang was from one of the barbarian tribes and not Han Chinese.
+According to the Sinologist Paul Pelliot's transcript of the Jin Ji (晉紀), collected in Luo Zhenyu's Mingsha Shishi Yushu (鳴沙石室佚書), it is likely that Kong Chang was from one of the nomadic tribes and not Han Chinese.
 In the transcript, he is not grouped in the list of Han Chinese that served Zhao such as Xu Guang and Cheng Xia.
 He may also be the same person as one of Shi Le's Eighteen Riders (十八騎), Kong Tun (孔豚), as tún (豚) used to be phonetically similar to cháng (萇).
 In 309, after Shi Le's conquered the commanderies of Julu and Changshan, Kong Chang was appointed as Shi's "talon and teeth" (爪牙) along with Zhi Xiong, Kui An, Tao Bao and Lu Ming (逯明).

 In 311, Shi Le captured the Jin minister, Wang Yan and many other officials who were preparing Sima Yue's funeral.
 Before Shi Le decided to execute them all, he noticed the prince Sima Fan (司馬範) who was the only one who kept a calm expression.
 Shi Le asked Kong Chang for his advice, whether he should recruit Fan into his ranks.
 Kong Chang disagreed, telling him, "They are princes and nobles of Jin, one and all.
 They will be no use to you in the end."
 Although Shi Le took his advice, he also decided not to kill the prisoners by the sword, but rather by having his men push down a wall on them to crush them.

 The following year, Kong Chang participated in Shi Le's attack on Sima Rui's base in Jianye.
 However, the campaign was struck by disaster early on when a storm broke out and half of Shi Le's army died of hunger.
 He gathered his generals to plan out his next move as Sima Rui's army approached.
 Kong Chang and Zhi Xiong recommended that they launch a night raid on Shouchun before breaking through Danyang.
 Shi Le considered it but at the advice of Zhang Bin, he decided to abandon the campaign to shift his focus to Yecheng, although he did carry out an attack on Shouchun to demoralize the Jin army.

 As Shi Le returned north, his army continued to suffer from hunger, with many in the ranks even resorting to cannibalism.
 To make matter worse, Jin's Inspector of Jizhou, Xiang Bing (向冰), was defending Fangtou (枋頭, in modern Hebi, Henan), and Shi Le feared that they would be attacked if he tries to cross the Yellow River.
 Once more through Zhang Bin's advice, Shi Le ordered Kong Chang and Zhi Xiong to capture Xiang Bing's ships at Wenshi Crossing (文石津, around present-day Yanji County, Henan) to use them against him.
 Xiang Bing was captured, and Shi Le continued his advance to Yecheng.
-Shi Le's attack on Yecheng saw a promising start, but he later shifted his focus and occupied Xiangguo (襄國, in modern Xingtai, Hebei) instead.
+Shi Le's attack on Yecheng saw a promising start, but he later shifted his focus and occupied Xiangguo instead.